codemagic-ci-cd/codemagic-docs/content/publishing-yaml/distribution.md

     track: alpha                      # Name of the track: internal, alpha, beta, production, internal app sharing, or your custom track name
     in_app_update_priority: 3         # Priority of the release (only set if in-app updates are supported): integer in range [0, 5]
     rollout_fraction: 0.25            # Rollout fraction (set only if releasing to a fraction of users): value between (0, 1)
-    changes_not_sent_for_review: True # To be used ONLY if your app cannot be sent for review automatically *
+    changes_not_sent_for_review: true # To be used ONLY if your app cannot be sent for review automatically *
 ```

 {{<notebox>}}